 If you know a nonprofit or social venture focused on necessity causes and sustainability issues that would benefit from Alkimee's funding, contact us to make an official referral.
 Please include their name, mission, and website in your initial email.

-**We commit a minimum of 25% of our profit to funding necessity causes and sustainability initiatives through our Giving Fund.
+**We commit a minimum of 25% of our profit and 10% of rental revenue to funding necessity causes and sustainability initiatives through our Giving Fund.
 When possible, impact will be measured on a direct dollar-to-impact basis.

 *Torrini, the oldest jewelry company in the world, was founded in 1369 in Florence, Italy.